xyz7772/Decoding-natural-movie/README.md

 📌 Repository Overview:

 1. **SVM Decoders**:
-   - This section contains all code related to Support Vector Machine (SVM) decoders.
-Navigate here if you're interested in decoding information from neural data using SVM.
+   - This folder contains all code related to Support Vector Machine (SVM) decoders and decoding accuracy results.
 2. **Behavioral States**:
-   - In this directory, you'll find code that explores how different behavioral states impact decoding outcomes.
-We investigate the effects of behavioral state variations on decoding accuracy.
+   - In this folder, you'll find code that explores how different behavioral states impact decoding outcomes.
 3. **Decoder RF (Receptive Fields)**:
-   - The code in this segment deals with image reconstruction.
-Based on the receptive fields of the decoder, we attempt to reconstruct the original input images.
+   - In this folder, you'll find code that deals with image reconstruction.
 4. **GLM (Generalized Linear Models)**:
-   - For the neural encoding portion, we utilize Generalized Linear Models (GLM) to predict neural firing rates.
-Head over to this section if you're curious about predicting neural responses from input stimuli.
+   - Here, we utilize Generalized Linear Models (GLM) to predict neural firing rates.

-🔗 Ensure you've installed all necessary dependencies and follow the guidelines for a smooth execution of the code.

 ## Usage
 Unzip and open with Matlab and Jupyter notebook (Matlab kernal).